-Nico Perrino is the director of FIRE’s communications department, which oversees media relations, social media, web development, graphic design, audio and video production, advertising and marketing, FIRE’s award-winning Newsdesk, and additional public awareness programs for the organization.
+Nico Perrino is the Vice President of Communications, which oversees media relations, social media, web development, graphic design, audio and video production, advertising and marketing, FIRE’s award-winning Newsdesk, and additional public awareness programs for the organization.
 He is also the creator and host of FIRE’s So to Speak: The Free Speech Podcast.

 Nico began defending civil liberties on campus with FIRE in 2010 as a summer intern.
 He joined FIRE full time in 2012 as a Program Associate and Assistant to the President, later serving as a Communications Coordinator.
 In 2014, Nico went to work for the Institute for Justice before returning to FIRE in 2015 to manage its communications department.
 His writing has been featured in USA Today, Politico, and The Guardian, and he regularly travels the country to speak about student and faculty rights on campus.

 Nico graduated from Indiana University-Bloomington (IU) with a bachelor’s degree in journalism and history.
 While at IU, he was a member of the track & field team and served as editor-in-chief for the Indiana Standard and as a reporter and columnist for the Indiana Daily Student.
 Nico was inducted into FIRE’s Prometheus Society for his on-campus activism in defense of student and faculty rights.
 He was also a winner of the 2011 “Free to Tweet” contest sponsored by 1 for All and the Knight Foundation.

 Originally from Chicago, Nico now lives and works in the Washington, D.C. area.

 Using the Media to Take Your Fight to the Court of Public Opinion